Rwandan opposition leader says murder politically motivated

 The Rwanda Investigation Bureau said it has launched investigations into the murder of the 42-year-old Dusabumuremyi and arrested two suspects.
 The father of two ran a canteen at a health center in the district of Muhanga.

-Ingabire said the attacks are meant to silence members of FDU-Inkingi, an unregistered coalition of opposition parties.
+Ingabire said the attacks are meant to silence members of FDU-Inkingi, a coalition of opposition parties that has not been allowed to register with the government.

 In March, close aide Anselme Mutuyimana was found dead and the party called it murder.
+In July, party member Eugene Ndereyimana went missing.
+And in October, senior party member Boniface Twagirimana disappeared from a high-security prison where he had been held for five days following a transfer from another facility.

 Twenty-five years after a genocide that killed an estimated 800,000 Tutsis and moderate Hutus, Rwanda’s president has won international praise for presiding over a peaceful and rapid economic recovery.
 But Kagame has faced criticism for what human rights groups say are widespread abuses, a muzzling of independent media and suppression of political opposition.
 He denies the accusations.